majiru/9front-in-a-box/README.md

 ### Drawterm

 Drawterm is the graphical program used to connect to the virtual machine.
-This flake will use a copy of drawterm from nixpkgs that is built for X11 and pulseaudio.
-Nixpkgs also contains a drawterm build (`drawterm-wayland`) for wayland and pipewire.
-The drawterm binary used by `run-vm` may be changed by passing a `-dt` flag.
+This flake will attempt to launch the correct drawerm binary based on `$XDG_SESSION_TYPE`, however this will not cover all uses.
+You can overwrite the drawterm binary used with the `-dt` argument to run-vm:

 ```
- # Use the wayland drawterm
- nix-shell -p drawterm-wayland
- # or with nix shell
- nix shell 'nixpkgs#drawterm-wayland'

  nix run 'github:majiru/9front-in-a-box#run-vm' -- -dt drawterm
 ```